stroborobo/fatberris/fatberris-lib/README.md

 fatberris-lib
 =============

-This utility fetches fat berrie's song list and prints the m3u file.
+A library that fetches fat berrie's song list and returns a m3u file.

 See the [Documentation][1] for usage.